Beacon Hill things to see and do

 Walkers, cyclists and horse riders alike can take advantage of our multiuse track which loops around the edge of the park.
 There is also a network of paths throughout the park solely for pedestrians.
 Visitors can enjoy rock climbing, orienteering, jogging and general exercise or enjoy bird watching and gentle strolls in the peace and quiet.

 Beacon Hill Cafe

-Beacon Hill Cafe will be operating a takeaway service from 19 June.
-Opening hours will differ, visitors are encouraged to check the Facebook page for the latest information.
+Beacon Hill Cafe is currently operating a takeaway service.
+Opening hours are currently 9.30am until 3.30pm (closed Christmas Day).
+Visitors are encouraged to check the Facebook page for the latest information.

 We’re encouraging all our customers to stay safe in these unprecedented times by keeping up to date with the latest government guidance at www.gov.uk/coronavirus

 BBQ’s are prohibited.
 Thank you for your cooperation.